zealex23/scuba_ned/script.md

 Conclusion
 ==========
-How might our diver's story have been different if he had
+How might our diver's story have been different if he had been using our system?
+When he made his rapid ascent to the surface, his focus was on his tank pressure, but the most imminent threat at that point was his rapid ascent rate.
+Our computer could have detected this and flashed him an ascent rate warning.